• Skip to main content

 • Prepare a pan and fry the pork rind until slightly browned.
 This helps to hold the shape and remove the odd taste.
 Then wash the pork rind well.

-• Cut the pork belly into cubes around 2 cm and the.
+• Cut the pork belly into cubes around 2 cm.
 Add some clean water in a wok, add 1 tablespoon cooking wine and green onion sections.
 Cook for 5 minutes after the water boils.
 Transfer out and drain well.

 • Place the pork belly in a pan and sauté until the surface becomes slightly brown.
 This helps to remove extra oil and also hold the shape after cooked by hardening the surface.